All Episodes

 I won't get measles, right?

-Well, you give me the COVID vaccine and I will get it.
+No, you give me the COVID vaccine and I will get it.

-And I'll get it three times, and I'll get it worse than an unvaccinated person.
+And I'll get it three times and I'll get it worse than an unvaccinated person.

 That wasn't the definition.

-So they just change the definition, right?
+So they just changed the definition, right?

 You can just change the definition.